marotella/whats-for-dinner-frontend/README.md

 ## Routes

 User Routes:
-Register: users/register - POST
+- Register: users/register - POST
-Login: users/login - POST
+- Login: users/login - POST
-Logout: users/logout - GET
+- Logout: users/logout - GET

 Ingredient Routes:
-Index: /ingredients - GET
+- Index: /ingredients - GET
-Show: /ingredients/<id> - GET
+- Show: /ingredients/<id> - GET
-Update: /ingredients/<id> - PUT
+- Update: /ingredients/<id> - PUT
-Create: /ingredients - POST
+- Create: /ingredients - POST
-Delete: /ingredients/<id> - DELETE
+- Delete: /ingredients/<id> - DELETE

 Recipe Routes:
-Search: /ingredients/api/search - POST
+- Search: /ingredients/api/search - POST
-Show: /ingredients/api/recipes/<recipe_id> - GET
+- Show: /ingredients/api/recipes/<recipe_id> - GET

 ## User Stories

 This application was designed for folks who enjoy cooking, want to reduce food waste, but may not have time or energy to find new recipes.
 The user to can mantain a database of their kitchen ingredients.
 The can view, edit, and update items in their kitchen.
 They can then use the ingredients they have to search a database of recipes that use those ingredients.
-They can view the full recipe and instructions on how to make the dish.
+They can view the full recipe and instructions on how to make the dish as well.
+Users have to create an account, and login to access these features.

 ## Initial Wireframe

 Home:
-c229e201-8c25-4bcb-b543-08bc1528497d.png

 Register/Sign in:
-image.png

 New form:
-image.png

 Edit form:
-image.png

 Index:
-image.png

 Show:
-image.png

 Search:
-image.png

 Search result:
-image.png

 ## Final Design